1197 Imprisonment of Dafydd ab Owain

 1210 Battle of Cilcennin

-In Deheubarth, Rhys and Owain ap Gruffudd defeated their uncle, Maelgwn ap Rhys, at Cilcennnin.
+In Deheubarth, Rhys and Owain ap Gruffudd defeated their uncle, Maelgwn ap Rhys, at Cilcennin.
 Maelgwn had made an agreement with John of England, and then gathered a mighty host of French and Cymry to attack the cantref of Penweddig in Ceredigion.
 Rhys and Owain with their war-band of about three hundred men then attacked Maelgwn’s camp, although he managed to escape on foot.

 1211 Invasion of Gwynedd